 belief is based on clear, unambiguous passages from the

-Thus, many of them view all non-Christian religions (Buddhism, Hinduism, Islam as well as Wicca and other Neopagan religions) as forms of Satanism.
-During the 1980's and early 1990's. many equating Neopagan religions with their view of Satanism as perpetrators of Satanic Ritual Abuse, Many fundamentalists naturally assumed that Wiccans, Druids, etc. perform the most hideous and obscene criminal acts at Halloween.
+Thus, many of them view all non-Christian religions (Buddhism, Hinduism, Islam as well as Wicca and other Neopagan religions, etc.) as forms of

+Satanism.
+During the 1980's and early 1990's. many equating Neopagan religions with their view of Satanism as perpetrators of Satanic Ritual Abuse, Many fundamentalists assumed that Wiccans, Druids, etc. perform the most hideous and obscene criminal acts at Halloween.
 These beliefs were profoundly hurtful, untrue, and are According to a leading authority on Paleopagan Druidism, Isaac Bonewits, 1much propaganda about Halloween can be traced back to "books written by